-Simile & Personification
+Simile, Metaphor & Personification Examples

 In reading literature, especially in your study of poetry, you encounter many figures of speech.
 Those most commonly found are metaphor, simile and personification.
 In each of these, the writer draws a comparison.
 Two things are compared which are not really alike but are similar in at least one respect.
 By making the comparison, the writer is able to express meaning more clearly, vividly, and convincingly than could be done by writing a literal description or explanation.